 Faculty & Adjunct Faculty

-Faculty for Fall 2015
+Faculty for Summer 2016

 MICHELLE BELTO holds an MA in Fine Arts and Consciousness from John F. Kennedy University and a BA in Education with certifications in Art and Theater.
-Her work as a performer, educator and visual artist spans more than thirty years, three continents and thirteen publications.
-She divides her time between her two passions — teaching encaustics and studio art, with an emphasis on hand-made paper and wax.
+Her work as a performer, educator, and visual artist spans more than thirty years, three continents, and thirteen publications.
+She divides her time between her two passions — teaching encaustics and studio art, with an emphasis on handmade paper and wax.

 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-CASEY GALLOWAY, INTERIM FIBERS PROGRAM COORDINATOR received a BFA in Fibers from the University of North Texas in Denton.
+CASEY GALLOWAY INTERIM FIBERS PROGRAM COORDINATOR received a BFA in Fibers from the University of North Texas in Denton.
 A 2007 Kuhlman Foundation scholarship allowed her to travel and research Scandinavian weaving.
 She is an installation artist as well as a traditional weaver.